Optimistic Lock Plugin

 Configuring the Optimistic Lock Plugin

-1. Configuring the Plugin
+1. Configure the Plugin

-Spring XML Approach
+Spring XML Configuration

 <bean id="optimisticLockerInnerInterceptor" class="com.baomidou.mybatisplus.extension.plugins.inner.OptimisticLockerInnerInterceptor"/>